Geometry of Sparsity-Inducing Norms: Introduction

-In 1996, Tibshirani~\cite{Tibshirani:1996} proposed least-square regression with an $\ell_1$-norm penalty to achieve sparsity in least-square optimization.
+In 1996, Tibshirani~\cite{Tibshirani:1996} proposed least-squares regression with an $\ell_1$-norm penalty to achieve sparsity in least-squares minimization.
 Figure~\ref{fig:Figure2_Tibshirani} is the replica of \cite[Figure~2]{Tibshirani:1996}, which provides insight regarding why corresponding optimal solutions are sparse (we copy the comments of~\cite[Figure~2]{Tibshirani:1996} with additional precisions in brackets~[$\cdots$]):

 \blockquote{``The elliptical contours of this function [quadratic criterion] are shown by the full curves in Fig.~2(a); they are centred at the OLS [optimal least-square] estimates; the constraint region [$\ell_1$-ball in dimension~2] is the rotated square.
 The lasso solution is the first place that the contours touch the square, and this will sometimes occur at a corner, corresponding to a zero coefficient.
 The picture for ridge regression is shown in Fig. 2(b): there are no corners for the contours to hit and hence zero solutions will rarely result.''}